neutralinojs/v2-specification/js-api-refactoring.md

 v2.x implementation

-If there is an error thrown from the server, `onError` callback will be triggered.
+If there is an error thrown from the server, a JavaScript error will be thrown from promises.